top of page

 The UnsafeRow has 3 component - [null_bit_set, fixed_length_region, variable_length_region]

+A bit in the first component - null_bit_set is set to 1, if the corresponding column value in the row is null, otherwise 0.
+The fixed_length_region stores the value of fixed length data types like integer, etc, in this region directly.
 The variable_length_region is used for variable length types like string.
 It stores a long value that has starting offset of the actual data and its length.
 The actual data is stored in that particular offset.

-Deeply understanding the UnsafeRow representation is not the scope of this series (it will be a topic for later) however, if you want to play around and understand by yourself, you can use the below code to convert any external Row representation to UnsafeRow representation.
+Deeply understanding the UnsafeRow representation is not the scope of this series (it will be a topic for later) however, if you want to play around and understand by yourself, you can use the below code to convert Row representation to UnsafeRow representation.

 val encoder = encoderFor[(Int, String)]